 The rear hull plate is

 nearly vertical, it no longer has a shallow horseshoe shape.
-The large grille seen here is the Barber Coleman exhaust deflector.
+The large grille seen here is the Barber-Colman exhaust deflector.

 The engine deck plate is

 the same than on M4(105) tanks with large hatches.
 Note that an additional